The Friends of the Greenbelt Foundation has a number of ongoing research projects. If you have any questions or feedback we'd love to hear from you.

 Community Action, Climate Change, and Soil Health in the Greenbelt:

-For this project, local community groups concerned about climate change will support farmers in their efforts and contribute to the measurement stage through a citizen science process.
-The feasibility study allows the project team to recruit farmers and develop a long-term fundraising plan to make it happen.
+Under this project proposal, local community groups concerned about climate change will support farmers in their efforts and contribute to the measurement stage through a citizen science process.

 Natural Capital Projects